Inclusive $\bar{B}\to X_s \ell^+\ell^-$ at the LHC: theory predictions and new-physics reach: Phenomenological results

+Combining this result with the $K^{(*)}$ modes in Eq.~\eqref{eq:av}, we finally obtain\footnote{This number was obtained in collaboration with the authors of \cite{Isidori:2023unk}.}

+Comparing the number above to Eq.~\eqref{eq:av}, it is remarkable that the data from LHCb indicate that the $K^{(*)}$ modes saturate $\sim 95\%$ of the inclusive rate in the high-$q^2$ region.
+It will be interesting to scrutinize this empirical observation with more precise experimental determinations of the remaining contributions in Eqs.~\eqref{eq:Knpi}.

-It is interesting to also compare Eq.~\eqref{eq:ExpSemiBR2} to the inclusive measurements of the branching ratio in the high-$q^2$ region through the sum-over-exclusive approach at Belle~\cite{Belle:2005fli, Belle:2014owz} and BaBar~\cite{BaBar:2004mjt, BaBar:2013qry}, for $q^2>14.4\,\textrm{GeV}^2$ and $q^2>14.2\,\textrm{GeV}^2$, respectively.
-Due to the different cuts and the different treatment of the QED effects, the B factory measurements cannot be directly compared to the result of Eq.~\eqref{eq:ExpSemiBR2}.
-In order to compare, we use the theoretical predictions for the different cuts and QED treatments to obtain a rescaling factor as discussed in more detail in the next section.
-We find
+It is interesting to compare the determination of the inclusive rate in Eq.~\eqref{eq:ExpSemiBR2} to the inclusive measurements at Belle~\cite{Belle:2005fli, Belle:2014owz} and BaBar~\cite{BaBar:2004mjt, BaBar:2013qry}, for $q^2>14.4 \, \textrm{GeV}^2$ and $q^2>14.2 \, \textrm{GeV}^2$ respectively.
+Due to the different bins and the different treatment of the QED effects, the B factory results cannot be directly compared to Eq.~\eqref{eq:ExpSemiBR2}.
+In order to compare, we use the ratios of our theoretical predictions of the inclusive rate for the different bins and QED treatments (see Tables~\ref{tab:phenoresults} and~\ref{tab:phenoresultsQED})\footnote{We do not provide a prediction $\mathcal{B}[>14.2]$ for the B factories in the Tables.} to obtain the rescaling factors

-In Fig.~\ref{fig:semicomp}, we compare these two determinations with our theoretical predictions.
-On the experimental side, we see a slight tension between the BaBar/Belle and LHCb+ChiPT determinations.
-The slight tension between measurements of LHCb and the B factories is already visible on the level of exclusive modes~\cite{Belle:2009zue, BaBar:2012mrf}: It is interesting to consider the sum-over-exclusives at the B factories in analogy to Eq.~\eqref{eq:ExpSemiBR2} and compare that to their respective inclusive determinations.
-As a rough estimate, we calculated the $S$-wave $K\pi$ contribution following~\cite{Buchalla:1998mt} using a lower phase space cutoff of $q_0^2=14.2\,\textrm{GeV}^2$.~\footnote{One may be critical that the soft pion approximation in ChiPT applies for phase spaces as large as $q^2>14.2\,\textrm{GeV}^2$ though.} Adding Belle and BaBar measurements of the exclusive rates, we find compatibility with the B factory average in Eq.~\eqref{eq:babarbelle}.
+where the former is used to interpolate the BaBar result to $q^2>14.4$, and the latter is used to compare the resulting B factory average at $q^2>14.4$ to Eq.~\eqref{eq:ExpSemiBR2} as follows (see also the more detailed discussion in Section~\ref{sec:averageexptheo}).
+Note that the correction in Eq.~\eqref{eq:eps} is marginal due to a partial cancellation of phase space enhancement and QED bin migration.
+We obtain